-The Move.com Group currently generates the following types of revenue from its business partners: listing subscription fees, advertising fees, e-commerce, and Web site management fees.
+The Move.com Group currently generates the following types of revenue: subscriptions, sponsorships, e-commerce, and other revenue.
 E-commerce revenue primarily includes mortgage referral and marketing fees.
-In addition to the move.com site itself, the Move.com Group assets include RentNet, our online apartment rental business acquired in January 1996 and previously included in our individual membership segment, National Home Connections, LLC, a facilitator of connecting and disconnecting utilities, processor of address changes and facilitator of moving related services and products, which was acquired in May 1999, and the assets of MetroRent, an online provider of apartment rental listings for buildings with 25 or fewer units, which was acquired in December 1999.
+In addition to the move.com site itself, the Move.com Group assets include RentNet, our online apartment rental business acquired in January 1996 and previously included in our individual membership segment, National Home Connections, LLC, a facilitator of connecting and disconnecting utilities, processor of address changes and provider of moving related services and products, which was acquired in May 1999, and the assets of MetroRent, an online provider of fee-based apartment vacancy reports, which was acquired in December 1999.